5 Habits Of The Successful Language Learner — Inspired By Creative Geniuses

 Do you remember the famous speech that Steve Jobs gave to the students of Stanford University?
 “Stay hungry, stay foolish!”

-Ok, so you know what kind of student you are, you know that curiosity should be your driving force… Now what?
+So you know what kind of student you are and you know that curiosity should be your driving force — now what?

-Now, you have to take things a little bit more seriously: when you committed to a language course, you knew that a certain amount of effort was needed, right?
+Now you have to take things a little bit more seriously: When you committed to a language course, you knew that a level of effort was needed, right?
 We won’t lie to you: a small sacrifice is required.

 This habit is strictly connected to the previous one and, like persistence, it shouldn’t scare you.
-We are not talking about Leopardi´s “seven crazy years", but simply ask that you stick to your commitment and maintain your motivation and curiosity.
+We are not talking about Leopardi’s “seven crazy years,” but it’s important that you stick to your commitment and maintain your motivation and curiosity.

-Ask Marina Abramović: before every important performance, her strict preparation routine, tightly scheduled in every respect, increases her focus level, leading her to ultimate success.
+Ask Marina Abramović: Before every important performance, her strict preparation routine, tightly scheduled in every respect, increases her focus level and leads her to success.

-No matter the exact preparation steps she takes (she’s a performance artist, so you certainly don’t need to imitate what she does), we do suggest that you use her as a source of inspiration.
+Regardless of the exact preparation she does (she’s a performance artist, so you certainly don’t need to imitate what she does), we do suggest that you use her as a source of inspiration.
 Your goal is to learn a language, right?
 If you want to succeed, you’ll need to establish a little daily routine — for instance, 15 minutes of Babbel per day — and stick with it.